 For descriptions of the product categories please see the notes section of the downloadable spreadsheet.

 The UK dairy trade balance differs by product, each of which use a different amount of the fats and proteins available from milk production.
 The tables below show the trade balance for the UK in terms of fat and protein on an annual basis.

 - In both cases, cheese imports are the biggest contributor to the lack of self-sufficiency.
-In fact, without the net imports of ‘Other cheeses’, the UK would be self-sufficient in protein, and only 2% short of fat.
+In fact, without the net imports of ‘Other cheeses’, the UK would be self-sufficient in protein and fat.

 - As we move towards a potentially new trading landscape, how dairy products inter-relate will become even more important.
 Understanding how a change in trading conditions for one product will have potential knock-on implications for another, can help us determine how prices may move.
 After all, the value of each component will ultimately set the value of raw milk in the country.